robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 WAV Trigger Serial Control Arduino Library

-This version of the library uses the AltSoftwareSerial library from PJRC by default, so you'll need to download and install that library as well.
+Because the UNO's single serial port is used for programming, this library makes use of the AltSoftwareSerial library from PJRC by default.
+If you're using an UNO, you'll therefor want to download and install that library as well.
 Be sure to include both library headers at the top of your sketch.
+(See the example sketches)

 ```
 #include <AltSoftSerial.h>
 #include <wavTrigger.h>
 ```

-If you want to use a hardware serial port instead, you'll need to make one small change to the library's **wavTrigger.h file**.
+However, if you're using an Arduino with at least 1 additional hardware serial port, you will not need AltSoftSerial.
+Instead, just make one small change to the library's **wavTrigger.h file**.
 Near the top of the file, look for:

 ```
 // ==================================================================